gedonizr6/noop/crimes.md

      - incl. with affective state
      - 4 cases with success rembembered
       - many more w/o success
+  - organize prostitution
+   - by selling the victim's wife, daugthers and/or girlfriends
+  - change sexual orientation and/or gender
+   - *incl underage*
 - concealed chemical and psychological castration
 - systematic friegtening
 - using mind-reading techniques w/o consent